bruth/kafka-cluster-generator/README.md

 The cluster generator outputs a set of Docker Compose files for deploying a Kafka cluster.

+**Features**

+- Includes containers for Kafka, Zookeeper, and [Kafka Manager](https://github.com/yahoo/kafka-manager)
+- Generates a set of [Docker Compose] files for each host
+- Generates a script for deploying the containers for each file

 ## Example

 This command generates files for deploying 3 Kafka brokers, 1 Zookeeper instance, and 1 Kafka Manager interface.